Tag Archives: Ensemble Theatre Cincinnati

 By Katrina “Kat” Reynolds

-I NEED THAT presented by Ensemble Theatre Cincinnati through March 2nd.
+THE SOUND INSIDE presented by Ensemble Theatre of Cincinnati through April 27th.
 I attended the Opening Night performance.

 Click here for more information about the production.